Beta flash

 Chipped hold

-A hold created with a hamer and chisel by
+A hold created with a hamer and chisel

 a moron uncapable of doing the